M.S. in Human Factoring Engineering – Non-Thesis Option

 6. General Electives (minimum 12 credits)

 Twelve additional technical credits should be selected by students in consultation with their advisor(s).
-These elective courses must be at the graduate level (100 or above).
+These elective courses must be at the graduate level (100 or above) and two electives must be taken within ENP.

 7. Professional Development (1 course, 3 credits)